ReVanced-Extended-Community/Community-Guides/general-guides/community-wiki/faq.md

 ##### **9. How do I update ReVanced Extended?**

-Refer to the "Updating ReVanced Extended" section in the [YT ReVanced Extended installation guide](https://www.reddit.com/r/revancedextended/wiki/yt-guide/#wiki_updating_revanced_extended) or in the [YTM Extended installation guide](https://www.reddit.com/r/revancedextended/wiki/ytm-guide/#wiki_updating_revanced_extended) for info on updating your ReVanced Extended app.
+Generally, you update by patching the currently suggested version of the app you want to patch and then install it on top of the existing ReVanced Extended app as an update.
+You can refer to the "Updating ReVanced Extended" section in the [YT ReVanced Extended community guide](https://github.com/ReVanced-Extended-Community/Community-Guides/blob/main/general-guides/community-wiki/yt-guide.md#updating-revanced-extended) or in the [YTM Extended community guide](https://github.com/ReVanced-Extended-Community/Community-Guides/blob/main/general-guides/community-wiki/ytm-guide.md#updating-revanced-extended) for in-depth info.